Naheed-Anjum/House-Price-Prediction/README.md

        Family	Sale between family members
        Partial	Home was not completed when last assessed (associated with New Homes)

-81. SalePrice: Selling price of house.
+81.SalePrice: Selling price of house.

 Methodology:
 The data is partition into training and testing datasets.
 The project uses Feature selection method of Random Forest Selector (RFS) by application of package Boruta.
 To predict the house prices in city Ames, the machine learning algorithms used are Linear Regression, Decision Tree Classifier, Random Forest and S.V.M.
 Models were developed based on training dataset excluding some observations which were kept for validation purpose, and then applied on the test dataset.
 Based on the accuracy obbtained by each individual model we can determine best fitting model as per our objective.